 Place feeders at least 4-5 feet above ground height to discourage predators.
 Either right next to a window or very far away from it will minimize the chances of a bird flying into a window.

 After putting up a feeder, it may be months before you have a visitor; it sometimes takes that long for birds to find and feel secure about using a feeder.
-There may also be long times in the summer when the feeder is not used because birds have other sources of food .
+Fall and winter are the best times for feeding birds.
+There may be long periods in the summer when the feeder is not used because birds have other sources of food .

 Hummingbird nectar need not be red.
 A red feeder or a red ribbon tied around the feeder will do.
 A dilute solution (5:1 water to sugar) is sufficient.
 A weaker solution is fine but a stronger solution may cause sugar crystals to form on a bird’s bill, creating the potential for bacterial infection.